The Hobbit (pinball): Gameplay

 Keith Johnson designed the rules for this game, and like his earlier title The Lord of the Rings this game has a deep ruleset.
 Gameplay is the same between all versions of the table.

-At the start of each ball one of 4 skillshots can be selected.
+At the start of each ball one of four skillshots can be selected.

-To qualify modes to start between 1 and 3 shots/banks are needed: the 2 ramps, right VUK, and the 3 target banks.
+To qualify modes to start up to three shots/banks are needed: the two ramps, right VUK, and the three target banks.
 There are 31 main modes and once qualified they can be started by hitting the left (book) ramp.
 Instructions for playing the mode are shown on the middle of the main monitor and on the book screen.
 When a main mode is not being played the main monitor shows all modes in a hexagonal grid indicating which have been completed.

-In addition to showing the score, most of the rest of the main monitor is used to display the four corner sections for Smaug multiball (3 ball multiball), advance to Erebor (progressed with the spinners), defeat the beasts (4 hurry-ups, which also starts beast frenzy, a 2 ball multiball), and collect the dwarves.
+In addition to showing the score, most of the rest of the main monitor is used to display the four corner sections for Smaug multiball (3-ball multiball), advance to Erebor (progressed with the spinners), defeat the beasts (4 hurry-ups, which also starts beast frenzy, a 2-ball multiball), and collect the dwarves.
 The player collects the dwarves of Thorin's Company (Gloin, Oin, Dwalin, Fili, Balin, Bifur, Bofur, Bombur, Thorin, Kili, Nori, Dori, and Ori) by hitting 13 shots.
 This also starts feast frenzy, a timed mode.
 Completing all four of these corners, and any of the 31 modes lights an Arkenstone mode.

-The 3 Arkenstone Modes (one from each movie) are "Into the Fire", "Barrel Escape", and "Battle of the Five Armies" which are all mini-wizard multiball modes.
+The three Arkenstone Modes (one from each movie) are "Into the Fire", "Barrel Escape", and "Battle of the Five Armies" which are all mini-wizard multiball modes.

 After playing all 31 main modes there is a wizard mode "There and Back Again", the same name as the mini-wizard mode on The Lord of the Rings.